She Will Be Loved: Commercial performance

 "She Will Be Loved" entered the Billboard Hot 100 at No. 50 as the Hot Shot debut of the week on July 24, 2004.
 The song rose to No. 20 on August 21, 2004, giving Maroon 5 its third consecutive Top 20 hit on the chart.
 "She Will Be Loved" continued to gain in performance and rose to No. 9 on September 11, 2004, becoming Maroon 5's second top-ten hit from Songs About Jane after the band's previous hit "This Love".
 The song reached its peak position at No. 5 on September 25, 2004, matching the peak position of "This Love" from earlier that year.
 It fell to No. 6 a week later and stayed in that position for three weeks, before rising back up to No. 5 on October 23, 2004, for two more consecutive weeks.
 "She Will Be Loved" was certified platinum on April 18, 2011, by the Recording Industry Association of America (RIAA) and has sold 3,558,083 copies in the US as of June 15, 2014.
 It was certified four-times platinum on September 13, 2018.
 Outside the US, the single reached number one in Australia, Belgium, Mexico, and Venezuela.

 Critical reception

 "She Will Be Loved" is widely considered to be one of the band's best songs.
 In 2022, Billboard and American Songwriter both ranked the song number five on their lists of the 10 greatest Maroon 5 songs.

 Awards and achievements

 In 2005, the song was nominated at the 47th Annual Grammy Awards in the Best Pop Performance by a Duo or Group with Vocals category.

 Other versions

 Two different versions of the song were featured: an acoustic version that appeared on Maroon 5's live album 1.22.03.Acoustic (2004), and a Cuban version from the album Rhythms del Mundo: Cuba (2006).

+Commercial uses

+In 2004, Vodafone Australia began operations and have for twenty consecutive years used this song as their hold/transfer background music.